turbot/steampipe-docs/docs/cloud/integrations/rstudio.md

 To get started, Install the [RPostgres](https://cran.r-project.org/web/packages/RPostgres/index.html) package, specify your connection string, create a connection, then run a query.

-In this example we connect from the RStudio console, load the query results and use the [ggplot2](https://cran.r-project.org/web/packages/ggplot2/index.html) package to create statistical graphics showing versioning status of AWS S3 buckets in an account.
-It can also be exported as an image or a PDF file for sharing.
+In this example we connect from the RStudio console, load the query results and use the [ggplot2](https://cran.r-project.org/web/packages/ggplot2/index.html) package to chart the versioning status of AWS S3 buckets in an account.
 ```r
 install.packages('RPostgres')
 install.packages("ggplot2")